 Marketers Should Prefer Adding Layers While Devising Rural Marketing Campaign for Better ROI, Reach and Impact

 What if this approach does not bring the desired results?
 Identify your mistakes and start again.
 A lot of small organization’s strategy revolves around the trial and error methods, which have become more available due to digital and new age tools of marketing.
-The hit and miss of a campaign can pose series concern in rural marketing campaigns where it is be difficult and pricey to start with a clean slate.
+The hit and miss of a campaign can pose a series concern in rural marketing campaigns where it is being difficult and pricey to start with a clean slate.

-Therefore, the need for a more secured and effective way arises, a way which is not completely eccentric to render the current approach useless but can be merged into it to devise a stronger campaign.
+Therefore, the need for a more secure and effective way arises, a way which is not completely eccentric to render the current approach useless but can be merged into it to devise a stronger campaign.
 If it is a safeguard that the current marketing approach requires, the best one is to add layers to it.

 What does adding layers to a marketing campaign means?

 It’s like when you plan a dinner party to 100, you don’t just offer one dish, you try to include diversity in the menu and if the budget is not a problem, you make it a 3-course affair with appetizers, main course, and desserts.
 Moreover, you opt for a buffet arrangement so that they attended can exercise choice and you can save money on catering.

 Because the simplest ways to ensure satisfaction of the guests whose personal preferences are varied is to provide the palate that has something for all of them.
 It is the same when devising a campaign for rural marketing, the best way to increase its effectiveness and ensure a good return on investment is to add layers.